fengxia41103/stock/docs/content/stock price.md

 ## Date range

-User can set a date range by using the date picker:
+User can set a date range by using the date picker.
+Default end date is TODAY, and start date is 1-month from TODAY.

 <figure class="col s12">
     <figcaption>Stock historical price date picker</figcaption>